 8th graders are preparing to transition to the exciting world of high school.
 As such, their study of ELA prepares them for the rigors that are to come.
 8th grade focuses on classic literature that aligns with their study of US history and writing activities that foster analysis and enhancement of the ideas presented in those books.

 8th grade ELA encompasses all the domains of Language Arts.
 As more mature readers, they read a wide variety of classic literature, including novels, short stories, poetry, lyrics, nonfiction articles, essays, and speeches.
-With each text, we focus on literary analysis, literary devices, critical thinking skills, and author’s craft.
+Each text focuses on literary analysis, literary devices, critical thinking skills, and the author’s craft.
 As the students read, they analyze the characters, the settings, the plot structures, and the themes.
 Culminating projects and essays are completed as part of each unit of study.
-Students also participate in the Accelerated Reader Program which increases their reading skills over the year.
+Students also participate in the Accelerated Reader Program, which increases their reading skills over the year.

 Course 1 (6th grade)

-Some years back, there was a book published called “All I Really Need to Know I Learned in Kindergarten”.
+Some years back, a book was published called “All I Really Need to Know I Learned in Kindergarten.”
 Well, that is not quite true in this case, but most of the Math this instructor used in his marketing career before becoming an educator will be taught this year in this class.
-First of all, the students will need to know their times tables, as it provides the foundation for most of this year’s curriculum.
-We will then turn our attention to Multi-digit computations, followed by Rates and Ratios.
+First, the students must know their times tables, which provide the foundation for most of this year’s curriculum.
+We will then focus on Multi-digit computations, followed by Rates and Ratios.
 The focus will then be on what I believe to be the most important learning of the year: Fractions, Decimals, and Percentages.
-The other learning will deal with Integers, Plotting on a Plane, Equations, Inequalities, Measuring, computing Area and Volume, and finally concluding with Statistics.
+The other learning will deal with Integers, Plotting on a Plane, Equations, Inequalities, Measuring, computing Area and Volume, and finally, concluding Statistics.

 Homework:

 Each student will have a coil notebook for Math, in which all notes and homework will be written.
-Students will have open notebook/homework quizzes, which will assess their note taking effectiveness and their successful understanding of the homework.
+Students will have open notebook/homework quizzes, assessing their note-taking effectiveness and successful understanding of the homework.
 Students should expect homework most evenings that is expected to be complete.
 Full credit will be given for prompt completion of homework.
-Work turned in one day late will receive half credit, no credit will be given for work turned in more than a day late.
+Work turned in one day late will receive half credit; no credit will be given for work turned in more than a day late.

 Grading:

-Grading will be based on total points, primarily on homework, notebook, quizzes, and tests.
+Grading will be based on total points, primarily homework, notebook, quizzes, and tests.

 Materials/Absences/Tardies:

-Course 2 math continues building on Course 1, going more in depth with topics as it prepares students for PreAlgebra.
+Course 2 math builds on Course 1, going more in-depth with topics as it prepares students for pre-algebra.
 The focus is on four critical areas: (1) developing understanding and applying proportional relationships, (2) operations with rational numbers in the context of expressions and linear equations, (3) solving problems with scale drawings, geometric constructions as well as surface area and volume, and (4) drawing inferences about problems.
-Course 2 is typically taught in 7th grade but is also available for advanced 6th grade students.
+Course 2 is typically taught in 7th grade but is also available for advanced 6th-grade students.

 Specific topics are as follows: